lorenzo-carpentieri/lorenzo-carpentieri.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About me
 permalink: /
-subtitle: PhD Student in HPC at University Of Salerno.
-Always motivated, never stressed!
+subtitle: PhD Student in  <a href='https://github.com/unisa-hpc/'>HPC at University of Salerno<a>.  <b>Always motivated, never stressed!</b>
 profile:
   align: right
   image: foto_personale.jpg